Python String find() Method: Locate the Position of a Substring in a String | Syntax, Examples & Use Cases

 #Output: -1

-Explanation: Since “Java” does not exist in the string, the method returns -1.
-This makes find() safer than index(), which would raise an error in this case.
+Because the word “Java” does not appear in the string, the method returns -1.
+This behavior makes the Python find() Method safer than index(), which would raise an exception if the substring is missing.

 text = "Python is fun.
 Python is powerful."